WenzyWong/bacNeo/doc/Manual.md

                             Recommend a clean directory with only fasta files -a                  Directory containing bach results, with sample-specific folders -o                  Output directory path
-        -t                  [Optional] Number of threads (Default threads = 16).
+        -t                  [Optional] Number of threads (Default: 16).
     Notes:
     1. The proteome workflow (-p) and predicted peptide workflow (non -p) are mutually exclusive
-        2. For both (-p) and (non -p) workflow, make sure that you have already run 'bacNeo --download-db' and 'bacNeo --bach'
+    2. For both (-p) and (non -p) workflow, make sure that you have already constructed reference databases and run 'bacNeo --bach'
     3. For (non -p) workflow, make sure that you have already run 'bacNeo --bacc'
-        4. For multiple samples, you could input them all at one, based on the directory path of 'bacNeo --bach' and / or 'bacNeo --bacc' output
+    4. For multiple samples, you could input them all at once, based on the directory path of 'bacNeo --bach' and / or 'bacNeo --bacc' output

     -h, --help                      Show this help message
 ```